Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 18 Oktober 2024 02.19.51 UTC
+- WIB: Jumat, 18 Oktober 2024 03.25.58 UTC
-- WITA: Jumat, 18 Oktober 2024 03.19.51 UTC
+- WITA: Jumat, 18 Oktober 2024 04.25.58 UTC
-- WIT: Jumat, 18 Oktober 2024 04.19.51 UTC
+- WIT: Jumat, 18 Oktober 2024 05.25.58 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: technology
+Kategori: attitude